pluser/yacoinado/README.rst

    $ python yacoinado.py 743bc6fad39e3a35460d31af5322c131dd196ac2 --select filename_or_keyword

-Want to all files instead of specific file?
+Want all files instead of specific file?
 Yes you can.

 .. code-block:: bash